vikuliyana/Playwright-Cucumber/README.md

 # Test project
-This project is written for verivox.de.
 All requirements for the project are placed in the Requirements.pdf file.

 ## Technologies
 Project is created with: